NEW YORK - Four out of six of the finalists for the best actor category at the New York Festivals TV & Film Awards this year are from Singapore shows.

-Founded in 2005, the annual festival celebrates and promotes independent small-screen productions, Web series and television shows.
+Founded in 2005, the annual festival celebrates and promotes independent small-screen productions, web series, and television.

-The Singapore finalists, announced on Wednesday, include Qi Yuwu as a time-travelling Ming dynasty guard in A Quest To Heal; Frederick Lee as a serial killer in crime thriller Mind's Eye; Lim Kay Tong as a mute in science-fiction telemovie Raksasa; and Imam Shah in Suria's martial arts miniseries Saga 2.0, in which he played a fighter.
+The Singapore finalists, announced on Wednesday (June 9), include Qi Yuwu as a time-travelling Ming Dynasty guard in A Quest To Heal, Frederick Lee as a serial killer in Mind's Eye, Lim Kay Tong as a mute in science-fiction telemovie Raksasa and Imam Shah in Suria's martial arts miniseries Saga 2.0, in which he played a fighter.

 They are up against Hong Kong's Lai Yiu-cheung (Death By Zero) and Mexican actor Tenoch Huerta (Aqui En La Tierra).

-For best performance by an actress, Singaporean Udaya Soundari is up against five other stars from Taiwan, Hong Kong, Britain and Argentina for her role in Vasantham's Arivaan, a crime-thriller Web series.
+Singaporean actress Udaya Soundari is up against five other actresses from Taiwan, Hong Kong, Britain and Argentina for her role in Vasantham's Arivaan, a crime thriller web series.

-Four short films from Temasek Polytechnic also made the cut for the best student film category.
+Four short films from Temasek Polytechnic also made the cut for Best Student Film.

-According to the New York Festivals TV & Film Awards website, entries for this year's awards were judged online and screened by a grand jury of more than 200 producers, directors, writers and other creative media professionals from around the world.
+According to the New York Festivals TV and Film Awards website, entries for this year's awards were judged online and screened by its grand jury of more than 200 producers, directors, writers and other creative media professionals from around the world.

 Winners will be announced on Oct 12 in Las Vegas.